Connect with us

 on

-A Gulfport dentist continues to serve on the dental watchdog board, despite making thousands in unauthorized campaign contributions from a Mississippi Dental Association bank account, $5,400 to Gov. Tate Reeves, and despite covering up $29,225 stolen from that account, some of which went to casinos.
+A Gulfport dentist continues to serve on the state dental watchdog board, despite making thousands in unauthorized campaign contributions from a Mississippi Dental Association bank account, including $5,400 to Gov. Tate Reeves, and despite covering up $29,225 stolen from that account, some of which went to casinos.

-Jeff Zimmerman continues to decide the fates of dentists accused of improper or illegal conduct, despite the pleas of the association and the board for Reeves to Zimmerman from the Mississippi State Board of Dental Examiners.
+Jeff Zimmerman continues to decide the fates of dentists accused of improper or illegal conduct, despite the pleas of the association and the board for Reeves to remove Zimmerman from the Mississippi State Board of Dental Examiners.

 Jeff Zimmerman, a Gulfport dentist, is a member of the Mississippi Board of Dental Examiners.